Hong Kong is a bustling city with never ending options of things to do, foods to try, and culture to experience.

 Finding an Apartment

 Living in Hong Kong comes with a lot of excitement.
-There's tons I love about this city and tons I wish I knew before I moved here, like how tricky it can be to finda flad here.
+There are tons I love about this city and tons I wish I knew before I moved here, like how tricky it can be to find a flat here.
 There is a quick turnover as the house market moves rapidly here.
-It’s also best to imagine how small your flat will be, and then imagine half of that.

 These apartments are seriously tiny, especially the closer you want to live to the heart of the city.
 There’s not much use looking too in depth before you arrive besides to get a general idea of what you’d like and what you can find in your price range.

-The best thing to do on first arrival is find a serviced apartment, Urban cube for example, until you get settled in and get a sense of what you’d like.
+The best thing to do on first arrival is find a serviced apartment, like Urban cube, until you get settled in and get a sense of what you’d like.
 Serviced apartments are great because they come furnished and there is weekly cleaning, and at least for Urban cube, the deposit was quite low.
-28hse, Spacious, and squarefoot are great references for starting the apartment search.
-It’s common to use agents, just know you’ll likely pay half a month’s rent or more for the agency fee.

 Meal-Time Etiquette